Is there food at the Ball? What about beverages?

 I don’t know what to wear!
 What about a costume?

 Mardi Gras season is really a time for flashy and outrageous costumes.
 Often participants design their costumes according to the Mardi Gras Ball theme.
 2012’s theme was “They All Ask’d For You” – the Audubon Zoo song, leading to many zoo animal costumes.
-Also see some photos from the previous Mardi Gras balls on our Flickr page, and our Pinterest boards, and SmugMug.
+Also see some ideas on our Pinterest boards, and SmugMug.

 Some ideas: Purple, green and gold are the colors of Mardi Gras, Fleur-de-lis are the symbol of Louisiana and it’s historical ties to France.
 Folks go bawdy with fishnets, corsets and petticoats, or classical in Marie Antoinette wigs and gowns.